thuong2206/Online-Reviewer-System-Privilege-Escalation/README.md

 ## 7. Disclosure Timeline
 - Sep 09, 2026: Vulnerability discovered.
-- Sep 09, 2026: Public disclosure and CVE request submitted (Vendor unmaintained / unreachable).
+- Sep 09, 2026: Public disclosure and CVE request submitted (No contact details for the author could be located.
+Technical details and PoC are fully documented in the provided GitHub reference).